 So, he knows that God is the only one who can help him.
 And as we see later in the psalm, this is a desperate cry is expressing loneliness, pain, abandonment, weakness and despair in his soul.
 And so here it starts out with this picture here that we can find in here.

-And then it moves into the lamentation, petition and complaint.
-And so, so what I want to highlight is that this psalm actually exhibits this alternation between despair and hope.
+And then it moves into the lamentation, petition, and complaint.
+And so, what I want to highlight is that this psalm actually exhibits this alternation between despair and hope.
 So, it's not just an upward trajectory.

 So that's something about lament.
-It's not just like sometimes that, you know, it's this process that's just going to be up and up and you're going to be okay.
+It's not just like sometimes that, you know, it's this process that's just going to be up and up, and you're going to be okay.
 Sometimes it's going to kind of display where there's alternation.

 So, you could have some better days, some more hopeful days, and then you're going to come back and you're going to be feeling a little bit more hopeless in this way as well.
 And so this is actually a very realistic picture that we find in the psalms of those who are dealing with kind of feelings of loneliness and abandonment, because it's almost like, you know, this alternation that you feel good one second, and then the next moment you are, you know, struggling again.
 And so, after all, lament is a process here.